 As the population grew and demand grew with it, the little stalls of Uogashi were transformed into a full-blown market.
-The Shogun created his own network of distribution and amassed great wealth as a result, something that was abolished under the Meiji restoration and the subsequent decentralisation.
+The Shogun created his own network of distribution and amassed great wealth as a result, something that was abolished under the Meiji restoration and the subsequent decentralization.

-As time went on different markets sprung up, but they all came to the same end: the great Kanto Earthquake destroyed more than 20 of the markets.
+As time went on different markets sprung up, but they all came to the same end: the Great Kanto Earthquake destroyed more than 20 of the markets.

 The Tuna Auctions

 If there's one thing in the Tsukiji market that interests tourists from all over the world, it's the tuna auction.
 Every day between 5 and 6:15 am tonnes of freshly caught (and frozen) tuna is sold.

 Here you can see the appraiser's inspection, the auction itself, and the 'life cycle' of a tuna, where it's picked up and taken to be cut and eaten.

 Due to the early time of the tuna auction, we've got two great ideas for when to visit.
 Either visit on the day after your flight, with the jet lag making the early morning a little easier or the day you plan to take the train to Kyoto, which is a good opportunity to catch up on a little sleep.